gizemabali/bioinformatics_common_functions_processes/README.md

 ##STEPS
 - [x] Connect to uniprot.
 - [x] Get uniprot access ids of proteins which are given with ensembl and refseq ids
+- [x] Use refseq ids and ensembl ids together in the command line
 - [x] Get go annotations and pathways of proteins
 - [x] Report GO annotations/pathways common to all protein set members.
 - [ ] Report the frequency of occurrence in the protein set for each GO annotation/pathway